garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Build Environments.md

 **Should be fixed immediately**

-A computer system in which a computer program/[[software]] component is developed &/or deployed & exectued
+A computer system in which a computer program/[[software]] component is developed &/or deployed & executed
 ![[Pasted image 20231103145640.png]]